damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 For this purpose, we are packaging the newest available PostgreSQL version (9.6.1).
 We are also introducing `gitlab-ctl pg-upgrade` tool which should make this transition as painless as possible.
-When upgrading to GitLab 8.14, this *action will not be ran automatically*.
+When upgrading to GitLab 8.14, this *action will not be run automatically*.
 This will allow you to plan the database upgrade downtime.

 After version 9.0 is released, we plan on setting the PostgreSQL version 9.6 as default so please make sure that you plan your upgrade before that release.
+We're expecting to ship GitLab 9.0 on or after February 22nd.

 > [Read more about database upgrade in our docs](https://docs.gitlab.com/omnibus/maintenance/README.html#upgrade-postgresql-database)